JustKesha/godot-dragndrop-3d/README.md

 Here are some of the main features:
 - Smoothly drag and drop 3D objects
 - Zoom in and out on objects
-- Rotate in any directions `Soon`
+- Rotate them in any directions `Soon`
-- Hold & toggle modes
+- Use hold & toggle modes
-- Throwing, tossing and chargeable throws
+- Throw, toss and charge your throws
-- Snap to surfaces `Soon`
 - Set up cooldowns

 There's also: